alextanhongpin/architecture-decision-records/test/001-use-test-snapshot.md

 ## Context
 Goal
+- visualize the variable value by dumping the representation into a file
 - visibility in data structure transformation (e.g. SQL, data, json)
 - reduce need to write self-assertions.
 For objects with complex structure, nested objects and large number of fields, we do not one to write assertions for each of them.
 - rely on PR reviews to get feedback and catch inconsistency
 - git-friendly test output.
 Diffable and part of the commit.

+In snapshot testing, we only care about two things
+- values must be equal, if not, what changed?
+- schema must be correct. are the types or value matches the correct schema, e.g. email, time format, uuid, is boolean/number/string

 For most tests, the step is usually as follow